pnorouzi/rl-path-racing/first_race/README.md

-This is the package for milestone2
+This is our package for Project Milestone 2

 ## Usage